ainaaa21/Quality-Control-Dashboard/README.md

 ---

 ## 🔐 Confidentiality Note
-*All data has been recreated or anonymized to protect company data confidentiality.
-The logic and visuals shown reflect the real design and decision flow implemented.*
+*All data in this dashboard has been recreated or anonymized to protect company confidentiality.
+The sample reflects only the data logic and structure used in the actual project.*

 ---